| Dietary Calcium has recently been associated with weight loss. More

 modified hibernation mode, slowing down metabolism for the winter

+season.
+So that's our hibernation theory.
 We have presented expert "textbook" opinions on the safety

 of calcium supplementation, along with the probable explanation of